mjggibson4/mjggibson4.github.io/readme.md

 Either of these methods should result in the GUI for the population model being presented as displayed below

+## Running Program

+Asks the user to input 6 parameters which will influence the behaviour of the model.
+These parameters are listed below alongside a brief explaination of what they represent in regards to the model.

+Number of Sheep - The initial number of sheep agents to be placed in the model Number of Wolves - The initial number of wolf agents to be placed in the model Neighbourhood - The distance at which sheep are allowed to share resources Number of Iterations - The number of iterations for which the model will run Wolf Threshold - The number of sheep needed to be eaten by a wolf in order for it to reproduce Sheep Threshold - The amount of units of environment needed to be consumed by a sheep in order for it to reproduce

+Once these parameters have been defined, click apply.
+These parameters must be postive integers and an internal check occurs to verify this is the case.
+If this is not the case, a warning is displayed on the screen.

 ## Standards